anzemur/3D-object-s-wireframe/README.md

 ## .obj file:

-  Object file must be formed like this:
+  Object file must be formated like this:

   ```
   v x1 y1 z1